 ORACEA SUMMARY

-ORACEA (doxycycline, USP) capsules 40 mg are hard gelatin capsule shells filled with two types of doxycycline beads (30 mg immediate release and 10 mg delayed release) that together provide a dose of 40 mg of anhydrous doxycycline (C22H24N2O8).
+ORACEA (doxycycline, USP) Capsules 40 mg are hard gelatin capsule shells filled with two types of doxycycline beads (30 mg immediate release and 10 mg delayed release) that together provide a dose of 40 mg of anhydrous doxycycline (C22H24N2O8).

 ORACEA is indicated for the treatment of only inflammatory lesions (papules and pustules) of rosacea in adult patients.
 No meaningful effect was demonstrated for generalized erythema (redness) of rosacea.
-ORACEA has not been evaluated for the treatment of the erythematous, telangiectatic, or ocular components of rosacea.
-Efficacy of ORACEA beyond 16 weeks and safety beyond 9 months have not been established.

 This formulation of doxycycline has not been evaluated in the treatment or prevention of infections.
 ORACEA should not be used for treating bacterial infections, providing antibacterial prophylaxis, or reducing the numbers or eliminating microorganisms associated with any bacterial disease.